Bangladesh players go on strike to leave tour of India in jeopardy

 Bangladesh's cricketers have gone on strike until a host of demands are met by their cricket board, placing next month's Test and T20 international tour of neighbouring India in doubt.

-Captain Shakib Al Hasan told a press conference in Dhaka that first-class and international cricket would be suspended until there was a resolution.
+Captain Shakib Al Hasan told a press conference in Dhaka that first-class and international cricket would be suspended until there was a resolution, with the Bangladesh Cricket Board since calling an emergency directors meeting for Tuesday

 Bangladesh are due to face India in three Twenty20 internationals from November 3, before the sides compete in two Tests from November 14.